 Various antidepressant medications can cause erectile dysfunction and difficulty completing ejaculation.
 They can also cause damage to sperm DNA and decreased count and motility.

 Hair growth medication

 Finasteride is a prostate medication that is also commonly used for male pattern baldness to stimulate hair growth.
-It causes reduced sperm count and motility, and abnormal morphology.
-In some people these are reversible, but in others, the effects are long-lasting.
+It may cause abnormal sperm parameter.
+In some people these are reversible, but in others, the effects can be long-lasting.

 Certain analgesics and opioid pain medications can cause issues with sperm production and DNA fragmentation.
 Morphine and even some of the over-the-counter pain medications, if used for too long, can be a culprit for decreased sperm production and quality.

 Anabolic steroids used to reach fitness goals can decrease sperm production by altering hormone production and interfering with the body’s ability to make testosterone.
 Many fitness supplements have steroids in them, and consumers do not always realize that these can be detrimental to future fertility goals.

 Overexposure to heat in the testicles

 The testicles hang outside of the pelvis for a reason.
 They perform their functions of spermatogenesis at a few degrees lower than body temperature.
 Hot tubs, saunas, occupational heat, and possibly laptops can increase the temperature of the scrotum and affect sperm quality, production, and motility.
 Exposure to higher temperatures for extended periods can also cause damage to sperm DNA.

 Prolonged sitting doubles the risk of sperm DNA fragmentation if you sit for 50% or more of the day doing sedentary work.
 Getting up from your desk regularly and walking around is helpful to improve circulation and decrease heat in the testicles.